Group Discussion and Communication

 Activities and guides for fostering inclusive discussion

-- Group Process - Handout with a selection of vetted exercises that will assist instructors and students in developing group cohesion, thoughtful engagement, and reflective responses to challenging material.
+- Group Process - Handout with a selection of vetted exercises that will assist instructors and students in developing group cohesion, thoughtful engagement, and reflective responses to challenging material, including for large classes.

 - BARNGA Classroom Game - Simulation game that encourages participants to critically consider normative assumptions and cross-cultural communication.

 - Dominant Narratives - Discussion-based lesson plan and activities on dominant narratives: explanations or stories told in service of the dominant social group’s interests and ideologies.

 - Perfectly Logical Explanations - Discussion guide intended to serve as an example of how to engage with “perfectly logical explanation” or dominant narratives raised in classroom discussion.

 - Who Owns the Zebra? - Group activity of a puzzle requiring everyone’s participation to solve with a focus on how social identities can influence experiences of inclusion and exclusion.